-Lower your cancer risk by losing weight.
+Weight loss lowers cancer risk.
+Yes you can lower your cancer risk by losing weight.
 Forty-five percent of men and 38% of women will get cancer.
 But, many of these cancers are preventable as 25% of cancers are related to lifestyle factors such as being sedentary and overweight.
-According to the American Cancer Society 1,638,910 new cases of cancer will be diagnosed in 2012 and 577,190 individuals will die from cancer this year making cancer the second leading cause of death (heart disease is number one).
+According to the American Cancer Society 1,900,000 new cases of cancer will be diagnosed in 2022 and 609,360 individuals will die from cancer this year making cancer the second leading cause of death (heart disease is number one).

 The good news is there are steps you can take to reduce your risk of getting cancer.
 In “Exercise and Cancer” we discussed the important role of physical activity as a way lower the risk of cancer, but losing weight also improves the odds that you will avoid cancer.